cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc2_sp15/docker.rst

 your connection forwards to the container 8080 port. ``-d`` option daemonizes the container.

-.. tip:: See ``Unable to find image 'tomcat:8.0' locally``?
+.. tip:: Did you see ``Unable to find image 'tomcat:8.0' locally``?
-         Your Docker will find ``tomcat`` from Docker Hub and download to your local.
+         Your Docker will find ``tomcat`` from Docker Hub and download it to your local.

 List Containers